SyNSec-den/VUPER/README.md

 # VUPER — Verified ASN.1 UPER Parser

-This repo also hosts the extended version of the VUPER paper.
+This repo also hosts the extended version of the VUPER paper at [vuper-extended.pdf](vuper-extended.pdf)

 VUPER is a formally verified parser for ASN.1 **Unaligned Packed Encoding Rules** (UPER), the encoding used by 3GPP for 5G NR-RRC and LTE signalling and by ETSI for ITS messages.
 The parser